Updated March 13, 2015

-Do you ever wonder why the economic climate is unhealthy?
-Why so many Americans are unemployed or under-employed?
-Or why government policies aren’t conducive to economic growth and the creation of jobs?
+Do you ever wonder why the economic climate is still questionable?
+Why the unemployment rate is dubious and why the average American workweek is only 34.6 hours?
+Or why government policies aren’t conducive to economic growth and the creation of family-wage jobs?

 In essence, the culprits are government, business greed and inadequate coverage from local broadcast journalism.